akl/botdetect/README.md

 Integration into Apache
 ------------------------

-botdetect can be easily integrated into the apache webserver through mod_rewrite's
+botdetect can be easily integrated into the apache webserver through mod_rewrite's "prg" interface that lets an external program decide the outcome of a RewriteCond operation:

 ```